 Many Veterans are left severely disabled by their PTSD.
 The disorder can make it difficult for many Veterans to find jobs, leaving sufferers of PTSD in financial distress and unable to support themselves or their families.
 However, many Veterans who have service-connected PTSD do not know that their disability can qualify them for monthly benefits from the VA.

-You can use social media, face-to-face conversations, and other means of communication to raise awareness of the disability benefits that Veterans with PTSD can receive.
-Since PTSD is so common among Veterans, you are highly likely to know someone who served in the military and suffers from the condition.
-This person may not realize that they can receive potentially life-changing compensation to help them get the treatment they need and support themselves and their families.
+You can use social media, face-to-face conversations, fundraising for a PTSD awareness event, and other means of communication to raise public awareness of the disability benefits that Veterans with PTSD can receive.
+You are highly likely to know someone who served in the military and suffers from the condition.
+This person may not realize that they can receive potentially life-changing compensation to help them get the PTSD treatment they need to manage symptoms and support themselves and their families.
 You can be the one to let them know that they deserve to receive benefits that can help them on their path to recovery.

 While PTSD awareness month is only 30 days, you can commit to raising awareness for the condition for your entire life.
-PTSD often tragically goes unnoticed and untreated, and many of the sufferers of the condition feel alone, isolated, and ashamed.
+As with many mental disorders, PTSD often tragically goes unnoticed and untreated, and many of the sufferers of the condition feel alone, isolated, and ashamed.
 Speaking out about the reality and prevalence of PTSD can help others understand the condition, working to end the stigma that makes people with PTSD feel so much shame.

 If you have PTSD, it’s nothing to be ashamed of.
 Fear of being judged or disbelieved should not stop you from getting the validation, support, and treatment you need.
 It is not your fault if you have been through a traumatic experience.

-You can get help for PTSD from a mental health professional or, if you are a Veteran, by visiting your local VA office.
+You can get help for PTSD from a mental health professional or, if you are a Veteran, by visiting your local Veterans Affairs office.
 If you need assistance getting VA disability compensation for your PTSD, contact Berry Law.

 Our monthly newsletter features about important and up-to-date veterans' law news, keeping you informed about the changes that matter.